DanielCosme/Launch-School/written_assesment_study_notes.md

 `15`, the console will print `'equal'`.

 Explicit type conversion is when the programmer decides when and to what type to do the conversion to.
-The expected behaviour is expressed directly in the code. `ParseInt('str')` Will return the value `15` as the `str` variable was explicitly converted from a string to a number.
+The expected behavior is expressed directly in the code. `ParseInt('str')` Will return the value `15` as the `str` variable was explicitly converted from a string to a number.